lokeshkonjeti/chatbot/README.md

-A simple Chatbot using Deep Learning based on Intents from a json file using a simple custom neural network.
+A simple Chatbot using Deep Learning based on Intents(for GRIET school of engineering) from a json file using a simple custom neural network.